SagnikBasak04/KisanSahayak/README.md

 ---

-**Note:** This is a private repository, and we are not currently open to contributions.
-However, we will be happy to consider your ideas in the future.
-Stay tuned!
+**Note:** This is a public repository, and we are open to contributions.